Salticid Sanctuaries

 All shipments include an ice pack at no extra charge.

 NOTE ON ODOR: Blue Bottle Spikes "sweat" during transit.
-An ammonia smell is normal.
+An subtle ammonia smell is normal.
 You can remove the wood shavings from the spikes to minimize the odor, however, it won't go away altogether.
 They are still safe to feed off.

 Share